Traveling to the UK With Your Dog: 2026 Entry Rules

 - Various ferry companies from France, Belgium, Netherlands, Spain, and Ireland

-Important: Most major airlines do not allow pets in the cabin on flights to the UK.
+Most major airlines do NOT allow pets in the cabin on transatlantic flights to the UK.
 Pets must travel as manifest cargo with an approved pet transport company or in the airline’s cargo hold.

 | Option | Details |